aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 Review the [Data Pipeline Stack](lib/stacks/stack-data-pipeline/stack-data-pipeline.ts), [README](lib/stacks/stack-data-pipeline/README.md), and [Stack Outputs](#data-pipeline-stack-outputs)

-### Emissions Factor Reference Databases preseeded in a Amazon DynamoDB table
+### Emissions Factor Reference Database Sample

 The Carbon Emissions Calculator Microservice comes with a pre-seeded Amazon DynamoDB reference table.
 This data model directly references the sample emissions factor model provided for development purposes.
+The sample provided is for development purposes only, and it is recommended that Carbon Data Lake users modify this JSON document and/or create their own using a similar format.

+To bring your own emissions factor model:

+1. Modify and/or replace the existing [emissions factor sample document](lib/stacks/stack-data-pipeline/construct-calculator/emissions_factor_model_2022-05-22.json)
+2. Alternatively make a copy and point the emissions factor lookup table component to the new filename by editing the [Calculator Construct](lib/stacks/stack-data-pipeline/construct-calculator/construct-calculator.ts#L86)
+3. If you are making substantial changes beyond category and/or emissions factor coefficients you may have to edit the Calculator Microservice stack to reflect changes in input category headers.
+This will include editing the `generateItem` method and the `IDdbEmissionFactor` interface found in the [Calculator Construct](lib/stacks/stack-data-pipeline/construct-calculator/construct-calculator.ts#L86)

 ### AWS AppSync GraphQL API